whitmo/elasticsearch/README.md

     juju bootstrap
     juju deploy --repository=../.. local:elasticsearch

-Note: before this charm goes in the charm store, it'll need to be renamed.

 You can add more units and they will discover each other and join the cluster.